Pathfinder - The Kineticist Handbook

 Burn (Ex): The biggest cap on the Kineticist's more powerful abilities.
 You will need to very carefully manage Burn throughout the day.
 Be sure to retain enough Burn capacity to use your biggest abilities in a pinch.
 Gather Power and Infusion Specialization will make managing your Burn a bit confusing later since you'll be constantly recalculating Burn costs, but they'll also let you use costly effects more often.
 The cap is 3+Con, so assuming an average roll of 4.5 hit points per level you're left with 1.5 hp per level while at full burn.
 As a side-effect, with so much nonlethal damage you'll frequently find yourself enjoying the relative safety of unconciousness rather than dropping into negative hit points and bleeding to death on the dungeon floor like your friends and that idiot who took Diehard.

 Kinetic Blast (Sp): This is your default attack mechanism.
 If you're ever uncertain about how to spend your turn, spend it doing damage.
 The scaling is decent, especially considering you can use your blasts without limit.
 Your choices of blasts are extremely limited.
 You get one a 1st level, and you don't get another until 7th level.
 For help selecting your kinetic blast, see my Wild Talents Breakdown: Kinetic Blasts.
-Keep in mind that these are regular ranged attacks, not ranged touch attacks.
+Keep in mind that some of these are regular ranged attacks (physical blasts), while others are touch attacks (energy blasts).
+Unfortunately, because touch attacks are so insanely better than regular attacks, it means that physical blasts are almost universally awful by comparison.
 I also want to point out that the text of this ability is very meticulously written, thereby preventing all sorts of ridiculous rules discussions.
 Well done, Paizo.

 Gather Power (Su): This only works for blasts, but it can still open up some wonderful options that would otherwise be prohibitively costly.
 If you don't need to move, you could do much worse in a turn than gathering power as a move action and blasting as a standard action, especially when you start getting costly infusions.